Florence Jan 26-31.

 Day 4.

+THE UFFIZI.
 This museum is home to the world’s greatest collection of Italian Renaissance art and Florence’s premier art gallery.
 The collection was bequeathed to the city by the Medici family in 1743 and follows a chronological order spanning the gamut of art history from ancient Greek sculpture to 18th century Venetian paintings.
 Some of the highlights are the Botticelli room and La Tribuna, an octagonal treasure trove of Medici art with 6000 mother-of-pearl shells on the domed ceiling.

 Visits are best kept to 3-4 hours to avoid gallery fatigue.
 The views from the roof-top garden are memorable.